decorative image for blog on centos vs. fedora

 Open Source

-In this blog, we look at two of those distributions: CentOS vs. Fedora.
-CentOS is a popular open source enterprise Linux distribution, and Fedora is the bleeding edge upstream enterprise Linux distribution.
-But before we compare CentOS vs. Fedora, let's start with a quick refresher on Fedora and its role in the landscape.
+In this blog, we focus on two of those distributions: CentOS vs. Fedora.
+But before we jump into comparisons, let's start with a quick refresher on Fedora and its role in the landscape.

 Back to top